Inventory Demand Forecasting

 What’s an inventory forecast?

-• Medium-term forecasts look ahead between three months and a year
+• Medium-term forecasts: three months to one year ahead

 Forecasting techniques

-The three methods described below will use the same historical data from the past three months (October, November, and December 2022) to forecast the next three in 2023.
+For illustration, we’ll use sales data from October, November, and December 2022 to forecast the next three months of 2023.

 October 2022 114